-The QSE will be sent a Resource specific Dispatch Instruction that NSRS has been deployed.
+The QSE will be sent a Resource specific Dispatch Instruction that Non-Spin has been deployed.

 The Dispatch Instruction must include the additional amount of energy (MW) that needs to be produced by the Resource and the estimated duration of the deployment.

-For DSR’s providing NSRS, as soon as the QSE receives the deployment, ERCOT shall adjust the HASL for the Resource with the Output Schedule in the real-time telemetry and the QSE shall adjust the COP accordingly.
+For DSR’s providing Non-Spin, as soon as the QSE receives the deployment, ERCOT shall adjust the HASL for the Resource with the QSE provided Real-Time telemetry Non-Spin Schedule and the QSE shall adjust the telemetry Output Schedule and Non-Spin Schedule to reflect the Non-Spin deployment.
+A DSR QSE with a Load Resource that has provided Non-Spin will ensure that the Output Schedule is not reduced to reflect the load deployment if the Load Resource is part of the DSR Load that the Resource follows.

-For non-DSR’s (with Output Schedules) providing NSRS, ERCOT shall adjust the HASL for the Resource with the Output Schedule for the remainder of the Operating Period to reflect the amount of deployment.
+For non-DSR’s (with Output Schedules) providing Non-Spin, ERCOT shall adjust the HASL for the Resource with the QSE provided Real-Time telemetry Non-Spin Schedule and shall increase the Output Schedule used in SCED by the difference between telemetry Non-Spin Responsibility and Schedule to reflect the amount of Non-Spin energy provided by the Resource in response to the Non-Spin deployment.

-Deployment triggered by disturbance conditions

-The deployment procedure will be the same as described above except it will be based on the real-time Ancillary Services Capacity Monitor that executes every 10 seconds.
-EECP processes may govern the deployment of NSRS during such conditions.

-Deployment to cover shortage of energy available to SCED

-The deployment procedure will be the same as described above except it will be based on the real-time Ancillary Services Capacity Monitor that executes every 10 seconds.
-Since SCED failing to converge initiates an Emergency state, Emergency processes will govern the deployment of NSRS during such conditions.

 Recall of Non-Spin Deployment

-NRSR will be dispatched or deployed in this manner for each clock hour until the HRUC capacity monitor expects a near-term sustained capacity margin of greater than 8% of the forecast load demand.
-When the 8% threshold is exceeded, ERCOT will recall the Non-Spin energy and/or capacity.
+Non-Spin will be recalled when (HASL- Gen) ≥ deployed Non-Spin plus 500 MW and PRC is ≥ 3000 MW.

+After recall, QSE will be allowed to control the unit down to its LSL at the Normal Ramp Rate and then trip it off-line if the QSE wants to shutdown the Resource.
+A QSE with a Generation Resource that was previously Off-Line will be allowed to keep the unit On-Line after minimum online time, provided the difference between its HSL and LSL have capacity to restore the AS Schedule to the AS Resource Responsibility.

-A QSE with a Generation Resource that was previously off-line will be allowed to control the unit down to its LSL at the Normal Ramp Rate and then trip it off-line.A QSE with a Generation Resource (with an Energy Offer Curve) that will stay on-line will restore the NSRS A/S Schedule for that unit and let the ERCOT Resource Limit Calculator update the HASL prior to the next SCED execution.
-The unit will ramp to the new Base Point at the Normal Ramp Rate.
+A QSE with a Generation Resource (with an Energy Offer Curve) that will stay On-Line will restore the Non-Spin A/S Schedule for that unit and let the ERCOT Resource Limit Calculator update the HASL prior to the next SCED execution.
+If the unit MW level is higher than the new calculated HASL then the unit will ramp to the new HASL at the SCED Down Ramp Rate.

-A QSE with a Generation Resource (with an Output Schedule) that will stay on-line will back out the NSRS addition that was made to the Output Schedule.
+A QSE with a DSR Generation Resource (with an Output Schedule) that will stay On-Line will back out the Non-Spin addition that was made to the Output Schedule.
 This can be incrementally deleted depending on the size of the deployment and Normal Ramp Rate.
+For non-DSR Generation Resources, ERCOT will back out the deployed Non-Spin by the difference between telemetry Non-Spin Responsibility and Schedule.
+SCED will use the QSE submitted non-DSR Output Schedule once the Non-Spin schedule is restored

-A QSE with a Load Resource that has provided NSRS will ensure that the load energy and NSRS capability is restored within three hours from the expiration of the NSRS deployment.
-If it is not, the NSRS capability will be replaced by the QSE on other Generation or Load Resources not previously committed.
+A QSE with a Load Resource that has provided Non-Spin will ensure that the load energy and Non-Spin capability is restored within three hours from the expiration of the Non-Spin deployment.
+If it is not, the Non-Spin capability must be replaced by the QSE on other Generation or Load Resources capable of providing the service.